pjajoo10/just-chat/README.md

 This is a one-on-one simulated chat system between 2 clients only.
 It is built as the first step toward developing a full chat platform.
 To keep things simple, we broke the full system down to its most essential component:
-the exchange of information between two clients.
+The exchange of information between two clients.

 By starting here, we establish the foundation of a chat system while moving beyond planning and into actual implementation.